Noroff-FEU-Assignments/project-exam-1-elinkrull/README.md

 - The content of the blog specific page should be dynamically built using a query string parameter based on whatever link the user clicked.
 - The title of the blog specific page should change based on the blog that has been clicked on e.g. “My Blog | An Article I Wrote”.
 - If images on the blog specific page are clicked, a modal should appear giving the user a bigger view of that image.
 Clicking outside the image should hide the modal.
-- The content for your website must be stored on a WordPress installation used as a Headless CMS.
+- The content for the website must be stored on a WordPress installation used as a Headless CMS.
-- You will need to add at least 12 blogs for your website.
-You can use lorem ipsum for paragraphs if you need, but headings, images etc. should all make sense.

 In the contact page, there should be 4 textboxes with these criterias:
 -	Name (Should be more than 5 characters long)